cyberbotics/webots/docs/discord/technical-questions-2020.md

 ## October

 ##### Darko Lukić [Cyberbotics] 10/01/2020 08:34:50
-`@DRO` I am glad to hear that Webots works smoothly with MoveIt 2.
+`@Diego Rojas` I am glad to hear that Webots works smoothly with MoveIt 2.
 We should add it to our demos!